How can I not love Southwest Airlines?

 As I was planning flights, I first headed to my beloved Southwest.com, plugged in my optimal flight dates and times, and viewed the results.
 Gulp!
 It was showing $650 for my roundtrip flight.
 I realize it's the holidays, but come on, I'm zipping in and zipping out. $650?
 Really?

-Well, before I bit the bullet and clicked "CONTINUE," I decided it would only be prudent to check out one more airline, so I headed over to Frontier’s website.
-Again, I plugged in my dates and times, and boom — $9 out and $165 back!
-I couldn’t believe it.
-I thought something MUST be up ... and then I was reminded of the the famous Frontier "catch."
+Well, before I bit the bullet and clicked "CONTINUE," I decided it would only be prudent to check out one more airline, so I headed over to Frontier's website.
+Again, I plugged in my dates and times, and boom, $9 out and $165 back!
+I couldn't believe it.
+I thought something MUST be up... and then I was reminded of the famous Frontier "catch."

 "Of course," I thought.
 "Add all of those things up, and Southwest is CERTAINLY the better deal.
 I gotcha this time, Frontier!"

 But how was I going to walk by those friendly Southwest folks as I headed to the Frontier gate?
-How could I let those people of "preference" pass by me as I waited in the regular-guy line.
+How could I let those people of "preference" pass by me as I waited in the regular-flier line?
 How could I tell my wife that she may not fly free with me next time (which happens about once every two years)?
 Was I going to miss the peanuts?
-I decided the savings was worth switching to Frontier this time ... but it wasn't without some calculated deliberation.
+I decided the savings was worth switching to Frontier this time... but it wasn't without some calculated deliberation.

-Where a customer is willing to pay 29% more?
-Here are a few ideas ...
+When is a customer willing to pay 29% more?
+Here are a few ideas...